-L. Dennis and Susan R. Shapiro Fellowship Dr. Yuri Radchenko
+L. Dennis and Susan R. Shapiro Fellow Dr. Yuri Radchenko

 Dr. Radchenko has several published works to his credit including: “Його чоботи та есесівська форма були забризкані кров ’ю…: таємна польова поліція, поліція безпеки та СД, допоміжна поліція у терорі щодо євреїв Харкова (1941–1943)” in Голокост і сучасність. Студії в Україні і світі (2011), ““We fired all cartridges at them”: Ukrainische Hilfspolizei and the Holocaust on the territory of the Generalbezirk Kharkiv, 1941-1943” in Yad Vashem Studies (2013), “Інструменталізація історії Голокосту в сучасній Україні.
 Case Study одногонавчального посібника” in Голокост і сучасність. Студії в Україні і світі (2012), “Свідчення через 40 років” in Критика (2013), “Ukrainische Hilfspolizei и Холокост на территории генерал-бецирка Чернигов, 1941–1943 ” in Форум новейшей восточноевропейской истории и культуры (2013).

-For his L. Dennis and Susan R. Shapiro Fellowship Dr. Radchenko will assess the roles played by local Ukrainian police of Hilfspolizei in the Ukrainian Holocaust, especially in the Military Administered zone of Eastern Ukraine.
+For his L. Dennis and Susan R. Shapiro Fellowship Dr. Radchenko assessed the roles played by local Ukrainian police of Hilfspolizei in the Ukrainian Holocaust, especially in the Military Administered zone of Eastern Ukraine.
 While it is well known that Ukrainian non-Jews actively participated in the extermination of Jews throughout Ukraine, little is known about how great a role was played by the local police of Eastern Ukraine.
-Dr. Radchenko will investigate this by scouring through the many documents pertaining to this topic in the Museum’s archives including documents from the trials of perpetrators, the Soviet archives, special investigations, and interviews with survivors.
+Dr. Radchenko investigated this by scouring through the many documents pertaining to this topic in the Museum’s archives including documents from the trials of perpetrators, Soviet archives, special investigations, and interviews with Survivors.